-Long before NCT Dream solidified their place as double million-selling heartthrobs, they were known as the seven adorable kids under SM Entertainment with a lot to prove.
-Now, in their fifth year since debut, the “Dream Team” continues to show their range from playful sweethearts to mischievous misfits.
+Long before NCT Dream solidified their place as million-selling heartthrobs, they were known as the seven adorable kids under SM Entertainment with a lot to prove.
+Now, in its fifth year since its debut, the “Dream Team” continues to show its range from playful sweethearts to mischievous misfits.
 In honor of their first full album, Hot Sauce, let’s take a trip down memory lane to look at some of their best moments and how much they’ve grown.

 Chewing Gum on Hoverboards